devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/step2.md

 To demonstrate devon4j migrate you would need a sample devon4j project with any older version.
 Here, we have already created a project with an older version i.e. 2020.08.001 for you.

-It is already cloned in workspace using restoreWorkspace.
+It is already cloned in workspace.

 Execute below command for project migration from an older version to the latest version.